Nishanshah54/BIM-7th-Semester-Notes/README.md

 # BIM-7th-Semester-Notes
-# This repostory for the help of Bim students
+# This repository for the help of Bim students